jundalisay/spblist/content/en/research/sarkar/yogic-treatments/ulcer.md

 ## Diet for Gastric and Duodenal Ulcer

-In the severe state of the disease, only plenty of water and sweet or sour fruit juice should be taken.
+In the severe state of the disease, only **plenty of water and sweet or sour fruit juice** should be taken.

-When blood is vomited, the patient should be fed durbá juice or kuksiimá-leaf extracts only.
+When blood is vomited, the patient should be fed durbá juice [durva grass] or kuksiimá-leaf extracts only.

 When the patient is a little better, he or she should be given a small quantity of diluted milk with honey to drink.